Samurai9954/Timathon-CodeJam-Submittion/README.md

-# Timathon Submittion (Koro Sensei and SqUiDwArDrOXXX)
+# Timathon Submittion (Koro Sensei and SquidwardSucks)
-This is the GitHub repository for Timathon Competition by Koro Sensei and SqUiDwArDrOXXX
+This is the GitHub repository for Timathon Competition by Koro Sensei and SquidwardSucks

 Following the Theme of the competition 'Generate', this program generates image captions with the help of a user-friendly Flask GUI.